Special offer

 Post a Job

-• Take the value of an investment at the end of the investment period (EV) and divide it by the value of the investment at the beginning of the investment period (BV).
+• Take the end value (the value of an investment at the end of the investment period) and divide it by the start value (the value of the investment at the beginning of the investment period).

-• Take the result of the last equation and raise it to the exponent of 1, divided by the number of years (n) of the life of the investment.
+• Take the result of the last equation and raise it to the power of 1 divided by the number of years (n) of the life of the investment.

 • Subtract 1.